NaveenKumar212/Alexiis/INSTALLATION_CHECKLIST.md

 # 📋 Installation Checklist

-Print this or keep it open while setting up Greta AI.
+Print this or keep it open while setting up Alexis.

 ---